 SOME NOTES ON HOMOSEXUALITY

-a) The term ‘homosexual’ is a modern one, as is censure for the supposed state.
-In other times and places men put their penises in the anuses of other men, or (less frequently) women physically loved each other, or people inhabited psychic states that seemed to blend those of the feminine and masculine, without any of this being a big deal, a thing worthy of note or without conferring membership to a big fabulous club.
+a) The term ‘homosexual’ is a reasonably modern one, as is censure for the supposed state.
+It has occasionally happened in other times and places men put their penises in the anuses of other men, or women physically loved each other, or people inhabited psychic states that seemed to blend those of the feminine and masculine; rarely, but apparently without (hysteria about witches and outrage at sodomites notwithstanding) any of this being a thing worthy of note or without conferring membership to a Big Fabulous Club.
 There is, in other words, no such thing as a ‘gay man’, any more than there is a ‘banana man’.
 If men who liked bananas were labelled as such and persecuted for it, you can be sure that they would group together, discover common characteristics (which would be reinforced), organise banana pride meetings, banana studies would start appearing on university courses and scientists would assiduously look for the banana gene.
-Now of course I’m not suggesting that sexuality and taste in fruit are the same thing, but might I suggest, if you cannot see the point I’m making, perhaps you are teeny bit bananaphobic?
+Now of course I’m not suggesting that sexuality and taste in fruit are the same thing, or that gay men, for example don’t share certain traits or experiences — they do — but might I suggest, if you cannot see the point I’m making, perhaps you are teeny bit bananaphobic?

 d) While it has often been socially difficult — sometimes appallingly so — to be a homosexual, particularly in the modern Christian West, it is psychologically easier, more fun or, in some respects, less painful to love someone of the same sex — the challenges and horrors of the mystery are absent or mitigated — which explains some homosexuality.
 Gay men, for example, have an enormous number of sexual partners, far more than gay women, because they are capable of separating their male egos from the physical-affective reality of the act — and this suits them just fine.
 All men, until they achieve emotional maturity, fantasise about meeting a thousand sexual partners with the same acquisitive, insensitive, bodiless sexuality as he has — but only the gay man has access to this irresponsible paradise.